 Discussion

 Altogether, results showed that childhood imprinting to a particular NA or HA subtype is the most likely tested driver of observed differences in the age-specific impacts of seasonal H1N1 and H3N2.
-The data did not support strong effects from broader, HA group-level imprinting, or from differences in each subtype’s rates of antigenic advance.
+The data did not support strong effects from broader HA group-level imprinting, as recently detected for novel zoonotic subtypes, or from differences in each subtype’s rates of antigenic advance.
 Model comparison on both data sets independently provided the strongest support for effects from childhood imprinting to NA.
 Although NA is not as intensively studied as HA, these results emphasize the importance of both antigens as drivers of protection against seasonal influenza.

-Based on widely used rules of thumb for the interpretation of AIC values, HA subtype-level imprinting effects (AZDHS AIC=23.42), would normally be ruled definitively inferior to NA subtype-level imprinting.
-However, predictions from models containing HA and NA-subtype level imprinting were very similar, but because the dataset was very large, small differences the fit of models containing NA and HA subtype-level imprinting produced substantial differences in likelihood and in AIC.
+Based on widely used rules of thumb for the interpretation of AIC values, the model based on HA subtype-level imprinting effects (AZDHS AIC=23.42) would be ruled definitively inferior to NA subtype-level imprinting.
+However, predictions from models containing HA and NA-subtype level imprinting were very similar, but because the dataset was very large, small differences the fit of models containing NA and HA subtype-level imprinting produced substantial differences in likelihood and hence in AIC.
 It is likely that some combination of effects from both HA and NA subtype-level imprinting shapes seasonal influenza risk, but given extensive collinearities between predictions of the simplest models containing HA and NA subtype-level effects, we could neither directly test, nor definitively rule out the possibility of combined effects.

 The low diversity of influenza circulation in the past century, and unbalanced sampling across time, space and age groups limited the scope of inference supported by this study, or any study relying exclusively on cross-sectional population data.
 Deeper insights into the relative impacts of HA-specific or NA-specific childhood imprinting will most likely need to come from immunological data.
 The recent NIH initiative to fund large cohort studies (28), is a promising development, but these studies may not yield results for over a decade.
 Development of an assay to diagnose imprinting status in cross-sectional data from individuals, or from banked blood and serum samples would be a major step forward.

-Evidence that narrow, within-subtype imprinting has much stronger impacts than broader, HA group-level imprinting on seasonal influenza is consistent with decades of research on seasonal influenza immunity, where narrow, homologous immune memory is known to drive well-documented epidemiological and phylodynamic patterns, permitting repeated influenza infections and demanding frequent vaccine updates (22,29).
+Our finding that narrow, within-subtype imprinting has much stronger impacts than broader, HA group-level imprinting on seasonal influenza is consistent with decades of research on seasonal influenza immunity, where narrow, homologous immune memory is known to drive well-documented epidemiological and phylodynamic patterns, permitting repeated influenza infections and demanding frequent vaccine updates (22,29).
 Still, given that narrow, within-subtype immunity is known to decay rapidly in the face of antigenic drift, it is somewhat surprising that signatures of narrow, within-subtype imprinting protection persist across an entire human lifetime, and remain evident even in the oldest cohorts in the data.
 On average, H1N1 and H3N2 viruses drift by 0.62 and 1.01 antigenic units per year, respectively (27), which roughly corresponds to a two-fold drop in titer for every 1.61, or 0.99 years of antigenic evolution between strains.
 Strains that circulated more than 14 years apart do not show measurable cross-protective titers (27).
-Thus, it is somewhat puzzling that narrow, homologous influenza immunity primed in childhood provides any meaningful protection after adolescence, let alone decades later in old age.
+In this context, it is puzzling that narrow, homologous influenza immunity primed in childhood provides any meaningful protection after adolescence, let alone decades later in old age.
+However we note that standard serologic assays used to assess cross-reactivity are focused on variable epitopes, and do not capture effects of T cell help and other cellular immunity [refs].